avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 ## Entrust
 During the transition to post-quantum cryptography, there will be uncertainty as to the strength of cryptographic algorithms; we will no longer fully trust traditional cryptography such as RSA, Diffie-Hellman, DSA and their elliptic curve variants, but we will also not fully trust their post-quantum replacements until they have had sufficient scrutiny and time to discover and fix implementation bugs.
 Unlike previous cryptographic algorithm migrations, the choice of when to migrate and which algorithms to migrate to, is not so clear.
 Even after the migration period, it may be advantageous for an entity's cryptographic identity to be composed of multiple public-key algorithms.

-Entrust will support composite signatures in PKI infrastructure
+Entrust will support composite signatures in PKI infrastructure.

 ## Charter - Robert Hulshof
 "The rationale behind combined keys is that I can see an important use-case for very sensitive data (government, financial or other high value data) to combine multiple (PQ) key algorithms, and that this migration to PQ is a good time to start supporting that by default in the crypto libraries.